oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/overview.md

 #### Runtime updates

 Model updates can be applied at runtime by changing the image, secrets, or WDT model ConfigMap after initial deployment.
-If the image name changes, or the domain resource `restartVersion` changes, then this will cause the introspector job to rerun and generate a new domain home, and subsequently the changed domain home will be propagated to the domain's WebLogic pods using a rolling upgrade (each pod restarting one at a time).
+If the image name changes, or the domain resource `restartVersion` changes, then this will cause the introspector job to rerun and generate a new domain home, and subsequently the changed domain home will be propagated to the domain's WebLogic Server pods using a rolling upgrade (each pod restarting one at a time).
 See [Runtime updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}).

 #### Continuous integration and delivery (CI/CD)